New

-John Buchanan quits as New Zealand's director of cricket.
+John Buchanan was leaving his post as director of cricket effective

 Buchanan had reportedly been sidelined at NZC since late last year, when he supported Ross Taylor after coach Mike Hesson sacked the batsman as skipper in favour of Brendon McCullum.